PostHog/posthog.com/contents/docs/self-host/deploy/support.md

 ## Support for open-source deployments of PostHog

-PostHog at production scale is a data-intensive application with a complex system architecture using advanced technologies.
+PostHog at production scale is a data-intensive application with a complex system architecture.

 Frequently, errors with self-hosted PostHog are due to incorrect configurations or management.